ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Bolivar bulletin._](https://chroniclingamerica.loc.gov/lccn/sn85033306/1875-09-03/ed-1/seq-1)

 #### 1875-09-03 &middot; Bolivar, Hardeman County, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+, while giving his
+experience, not long ago, said:-&#x27;Brcth-erin,
+I&#x27;ve been a tryin&#x27; this nigh onto to
+forty years, to serve the Lord and get
+rich both at once, and I tell yer, its
+mighty hard Bleddinl&quot;
 What to do in case of Accident.
 Prof. Wilder, of Cornell University,
 gives these short rules for action in case